What accessible content is

 - Public Sector Bodies Websites and Mobile Applications Accessibility Regulations 2018 (GOV.UK)

-This applies to all public sector websites and mobile apps, even if created or managed by external suppliers.
-It includes:
+These laws apply to all public sector websites and mobile apps, including those run by external suppliers.
+They cover:

 - public-facing sites

-- staff-only sites, such as our intranet or SharePoint
+- staff-only sites, such as the intranet or SharePoint

 - all content we create or commission is accessible